slu-dss/lesson-template/README.md

 ### Resources
 < This should be a bulleted list of online resources that are connected to the material covered in the lesson. >

+## Contributor Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## About the SLU DSS
 ### < DSS Seminar >
 < seminar description >